-Sharna is an artist and arts worker based in Brisbane/Meanjin, Australia.
+Sharna is based in Brisbane/Meanjin, Australia.
 She has exhibited throughout South East Queensland, New South Wales and Victoria.
-She is a founding co-director of IN | artist run initiative at the Sunshine Coast/Kabi Kabi Country and was a finalist in the 2021 and 2023 Hazelhurst Art on Paper Award.
+She is a founding co-director (2021-2025) of IN | artist run initiative at the Sunshine Coast/Kabi Kabi Country and was a finalist in the 2021 and 2023 Hazelhurst Art on Paper Award.
 Sharna holds a Doctor of Visual Art, Queensland Collage of Art, Griffith University for her thesis Vestiges of Self: Self-Portraiture in the Age of the Embodied, Decentred Subject that examined the boundaries and definitions of contemporary self-portraiture.
-Led by theorisations of desire, her practice-based research considered how self can be registered in fragmented presentations of the human form and how these devices point to self-construction as a bodily process that continually breaks down and transforms.
+Her works are held in private collections.

 CV